 The associate in business administration degree program is designed to prepare a person for entry into business with a broad understanding of various business activities and their interrelationships.
-It combines course work in accounting, finance, marketing, business law, and management.
+It combines coursework in accounting, finance, marketing, business law, and management.
 Courses in economics, psychology, mathematics, computer science and communication are all part of this curriculum.
 Both traditional and non-traditional students will find this program of interest.
 All credits are transferable to a Trine University four-year business administration degree for those who choose to continue their education.
 A specified number of credit hours must be taken in each of the following sections.
 Prerequisites as shown in the Course Descriptions section of this catalog must be carefully observed.
 Excess credit hours in a section may not ordinarily be counted toward requirements in another section.

-Mathematics Science Hum/SS Communication Other

-MA 113 SCI elective ECO 213 ENG 103 SP 203
+MA 113 SCI elective ECO 213 ENG 103 SP 203 3

-al ion (3) OR ENG 113

-ner cati ECO 223

-General Education 22 hours Math or Science (1) HUM elective

-С Щ С (3)

-BA 101 Universi ty Experience (N lain Campus studer nts)
+BA 101 University Experience (Main Campus students) Or

+BA 102 University Experience

 Or

-UE 111 Adult Lea arning Orientatio on (CGPS students)

-Additional Requirements 8 hours BA 201 Professio onal Developmer nt & Strategies

-Additional equiremen 8 hours it a bilategies
+UE 111 Adult Learning Orientation (CGPS students) BA 201 Professional Development & Strategies Select two of the following courses (6 hrs.)
+BA 113 Rusiness Applications

-ldit uirc Select two of the s (6 hrs.)
+Select two of the following courses (6 hrs.)

-Ad equ BA 113 Business Applications
+Bit 113 Business ripplications

-a a a a a a a a a a a a a a a a a a a And/Or
+And/Or

-COM 213 Busine And/Or ess Communicati on
+COM 213 Business Communication

-PSY 113 Psychol ΩŒV
+And/Or PSY 113 Psychology

-Business Core (
+Business Core (15 hrs.)

-AC 203 Account -
+AC 203 Accounting I

-its AC 213 Account

-nen Ten BA 123 Business BA 123 Business Concepts
+BA 123 Business Concepts

-gra Ten LAW 203 Busine LAW 203 Business Law I
+LAW 203 Business Law I LAW 203 Business Law I

 AC 213 Accounting II BA 123 Business Concepts LAW 203 Business Law I MK 203 Marketing Business Concentration (15 hrs.)
+MK 203 Marketing

-Re Business Conce ntration (15 hr s.)
+Business Concentration (15 hrs.)

-MGT 363 Organi
+MGT 363 Organizational Behavior

-Electives (12 hrs .) - (prefixed AC , BA, ECO, ENT, FIN , LAW, LDR, MGT, MI K)
+Electives (12 hrs.) - (prefixed AC, BA, ECO, ENT, FIN, LAW, LDR, MGT, MK)

-ASSOC ASSOCIATE IN BUSINESS ADMINISTRATION 60 HRS.
+ASSOCIATE IN BUSINESS ADMINISTRATION

-KETNER SCHOOL OF BUSINESS BACHELOR DEGREESBACHELOR OF SCIENCE IN BUSINESS ADMINISTRATION (BSBA)ACCOUNTING MAJOR120 HRS.
+KETNER SCHOOL OF BUSINESS BACHELOR DEGREES BACHELOR OF SCIENCE IN BUSINESS ADMINISTRATION (BSBA)

+ACCOUNTING MAJOR